Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <p align="center">
 <img src="https://i.imgur.com/dBClI7O.png" height="80%" width="80%" alt="Desktop access WLC"/>
 </p><br/>
 <p align='left'>PCs have a Web browser program that can be accessed from the desktop.
-The web browser is not connected to the real internet, but it can access IP address within the network.
+The web browser is not connected to the real internet, but it can access IP addresses within the network.
 In the URL bar enter the IP address of the WLC (https://10.0.0.7) for a secure connection via HTTPS.
-Then etner the login credentials to access the GUI(graphical user interface) of WLC1. </p>
+Then enter the login credentials to access the GUI(graphical user interface) of WLC1. </p>
 <br/>
 <br/>
 <h4>Step 2: Configure a dynamic interface for the Wi-Fi WLAN (10.6.0.0/24) </h34>